 Step One: Make Cornstarch Slurry

 This method is very similar to using flour slurry.
-Mix 1T cornstarch with 1T cold water.
+Mix 2 tablespoons of cornstarch with 2 tablespoons of cold water.
 Mix until combined.
 This amount of slurry will thicken up to two cups of excess liquid in your chili.
 If your chili has more than two cups of excess liquid, double the amount of slurry.

 Step Two: Mix in the Slurry